wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-deploy.md

 	)WITH (IGNORE_DUP_KEY = OFF)
 	)
 	END;
-	GO
+	IR

-	-- Create the OnlineCourse table.
+	-- Criar a tabela OnlineCourse.
 	IF NOT EXISTS (SELECT * FROM sys.objects
 		WHERE object_id = OBJECT_ID(N'[dbo].[OnlineCourse]')
 		AND type in (N'U'))